vats147/instagram-webscrap/Readme.md

 # Instagram Web Scraping Tool

-This tool allows you to scrape data from your Instagram profile, which including your followers' usernames and their post count, followers, following.
+This tool allows you to scrape data from your Instagram profile, including your followers' usernames and their post count, followers, and following.
 It uses the `selenium` package to automate interactions with the Instagram website.

 ## Installation